These titanium (Ti) bars each have a fixed length. To within a few layers of atoms, we could measure that length, and we'd expect it never to change.*

 Help you to reconstruct formulas you may have forgotten, because you know what the units of the answer have to be.

-Any scientist, engineer, economist or any other professional using numbers has to be a master of units.
+Any scientist, engineer, economist or any other professional who uses numbers has to be a master of units.

 I begin with this method because it's the one I use most often.
 We'll learn it by example, and we'll begin with a very simple one.